Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: Resilience against Adaptive Attacks

 \subsubsection{Adversarial attack}

 Most prior work on fooling text classifiers targets traditional NLP systems~\cite{jin2020bert}, and not LLM-based classifiers.
 In fact, recent work argues that state-of-the-art adversarial attacks targeting traditional NLP classifiers are not effective against LLM-based models~\cite{carlini2023aligned}.
-Therefore, we use PromptAttack~\cite{Xu2023AnLC}, a recent approach designed specifically to fool LLM-based classifiers, shown to outperform other attacks~\cite{wang2021adversarial,wang2024decodingtrust,li2020bert,Zang2019WordlevelTA}.
+Therefore, we use PromptAttack~\cite{Xu2023AnLC}, a recent approach designed specifically to fool LLM-based classifiers.
 We consider a gray-box setting, where the adversary is unaware of the exact LLM used by the defender but has knowledge of the prompts employed for toxicity classification.
 The adversary has no query access to the victim classifier.

-Given a context-response sample $x$, PromptAttack uses an off-the-shelf LLM, $LLM_p$, to perturb the sample to make it adversarial, \ie $x_{adv}$.
-This is done using a novel prompt-based strategy.
-This prompt has three parts: (a) Input sample, $x$. (b) Attack objective: an instruction to fool a surrogate LLM-based toxicity classifier, $LLM_s$, while maintaining semantic similarity between $x$ and $x_{adv}$.
-PromptAttack recommends using the same model for $LLM_p$ and $LLM_s$. (c) Attack guidance: instructions to perturb the sample $x$ using 9 different strategies at the character, word, and sentence level.
-Finally, PromptAttack uses an ensemble strategy that generates multiple adversarial samples using the different perturbation strategies.
-The adversarial sample that successfully fools the surrogate $LLM_s$ and has the highest semantic similarity is eventually chosen.
-We use the LLaMA-2-Chat 13B as $LLM_p$ and 7B as $LLM_s$ model\footnote{LLaMA-2-Chat 7B gave better attack performance than 13B model.}.
-Details are in Appendix~\ref{subsec:adversarial-prompt-defs}.
+Given a context-response sample $x$, PromptAttack uses an off-the-shelf LLM, $LLM_p$, to perturb the sample into an adversarial sample $x_{adv}$.
+This is done using a prompt-based strategy with three parts: (a) the input sample $x$, (b) an attack objective to fool a surrogate LLM-based toxicity classifier $LLM_s$ while maintaining semantic similarity between $x$ and $x_{adv}$, and (c) attack guidance with 9 different strategies at the character, word, and sentence levels.
+PromptAttack recommends using the same model for $LLM_p$ and $LLM_s$.
+It generates multiple candidates via an ensemble strategy and selects the one that successfully fools $LLM_s$ with the highest semantic similarity.
+We use LLaMA-2-Chat 13B as $LLM_p$ and 7B as $LLM_s$.\footnote{LLaMA-2-Chat 7B gave better attack performance than 13B model.} The prompt template is in Figure~\ref{fig:adv-prompt} in Appendix.